-The Dance Theatre of Harlem school moved to its permanent location
+The Dance Theatre of Harlem school moves to its permanent location

 The Dance Theatre of Harlem school moved to its permanent home at 466 West 152nd Street.

-Dance Theatre of Harlem’s first home was at Dorothy Maynor’s Harlem School of the Arts, when Mitchell and Maynor’s relationship soured, the school moved to the Church of Masters 122st Street and Morningside Avenue in September 1969.
+Dance Theatre of Harlem’s first home was at Dorothy Maynor’s Harlem School of the Arts.
+When Mitchell and Maynor’s relationship soured, the school moved to the Church of Masters on 122st Street and Morningside Avenue in September 1969.

 Given the impact of rising rents and vanishing studio space on the dance field generally, Mitchell’s decision was inspired.
 Dance Theatre of Harlem continues to occupy the home it acquired in 1971.